sumair607/pizza-voice-app/README.md

 This creates `shop_keys_export.txt` in the project root.
 Keep that file secure and do not commit it to source control.

 If you need to rotate or regenerate a single shop key, edit `.shop_keys.json` and update the shop's `shopInfo.adminKey` in Firestore via the admin UI.

+## Security Documentation

+Security guidance and example Firestore rules have been moved to `docs/security/`.
+See `docs/security/FIRESTORE_RULES.md` and `docs/security/SECURITY.md` for recommendations on securing Firestore and handling keys.